fspivack/paropts/README.md

 Note that `--required` and `--default` are incompatible.
 An option which is not required and doesn't have a default is assumed to be a flag, and the associated variable will be set to true if the user uses it, and false if they don't.

-Please don't insert dashes into your options - that will be taken case of by `paropts`.
+Please don't add dashes to the front of your options - that will be taken case of by `paropts`.
 (A multi-character option will get a double-dash and single-character option will get a single dash (apart from the unlikely scenario where you have two equivalent single-character options, in which case one will get a double-dash)

 ### Function `paropts_setup`